-Brunswick Market at 655-661 Sydney Road – a strip serviced by a tram – has traded as an arcade for more than 20 years.
+Brunswick Market at 655-661 Sydney Rd – a strip serviced by a tram – has traded as an arcade for more than 20 years.

 It will continue to operate while the new owners propose an apartment project which the brokers said “will redefine this pocket of Brunswick and continue the boom of residential development in the area”.

-Any building on the site is expected to contain lower level retail – possibly configured as a more contemporary market.
+Any design is expected to contain lower level retail – possibly configured as a more contemporary market.

-Near Anstey train station, comprising 50-52 Breese Street, the 3059 sqm block fronts two more roads: Florence and William streets.
+Near Anstey train station, comprising 50-52 Breese St, the 3059 sqm block fronts two more roads: Florence and William streets.

-The land is zoned to allow for a circa-seven storey building – however the new owner could try for something more substantial.
+The land zoning allows circa-seven storey buildings, however the new owner could try for something more substantial.

-Elsewhere in the suburb the Sarah Sands Hotel site (of 1120 sqm) at 29 Sydney Road is making way for a seven level extension.
-Octogenarian Franco Cozzo recently proposed eight storeys at 466-474 Sydney Road, a c800 sqm block.
-Larger plots in the suburb have made way for 12-level structures.
+Elsewhere in the suburb the Sarah Sands Hotel site (of 1120 sqm) at 29 Sydney Rd is making way for a seven level extension.
+Octogenarian Franco Cozzo recently proposed eight storeys at 466-474 Sydney Rd, a c800 sqm block.
+Larger plots in the suburb have made way for 12-level structures (story continues below).

 Price sets a record rate for Brunswick land: agents